 Who knew you could find dinosaurs in your own backyard?
 DinoLabs and DinoDig® bring the fascinating story of dinosaurs discovered in North Texas to life with full articulations of dinosaur skeletons native to the region and a dig site replicating a local paleontological field site.

 DinoLabs is a 3,700-square-foot-gallery where you can experience the immensity of the State Dinosaur of Texas for the very first time: Paluxysaurus jonesi.
-Skeletons of Tenontosaurus dossi and an ornithopod dinosaur are also fully articulated in the exhibition.
+Skeletons such as Tenontosaurus dossi are also fully articulated in the exhibition.
 Fossils and casts of two other dinosaur species are displayed, as well.

-Within this exhibition, you have the opportunity to experiment with fossils, measure bones to determine dinosaur size and surrounding environment, and use microscopic discovery to compare dinosaur characteristics to those of present-day creatures.
+Within this exhibition, you have the opportunity to experiment with fossils, measure bones to determine dinosaur size and surrounding environment, and use microscopic discovery to compare fossil characteristics to those of present-day plants.